-On this page, we will highlight CCTE members.
+On this page, we highlight CCTE members.
 It’s a quick way for folks to “get to know” our organization and the people behind it.
 Enjoy!

-October 2020 Spotlight
+October 2020 Spotlight – Executive Secretary Alan Jones

-Alan H. Jones has been involved as a member of the California Council on Teacher Education since 1974, including service as an elected member of the Board of Directors in the late 1970s, as editor of Teacher Education Quarterly from 1987 through 1998, as chair of the Policy Committee in the mid-1990s, as a speaker at semi-annual CCTE conferences on multiple occasions, and as part-time Executive Secretary of the organization since 1998.
+Dr. Alan H. Jones has been involved as a member of the California Council on Teacher Education since 1974, including service as an elected member of the Board of Directors in the late 1970s, as editor of Teacher Education Quarterly from 1987 through 1998, as chair of the Policy Committee in the mid-1990s, as a speaker at semi-annual CCTE conferences on multiple occasions, and as part-time Executive Secretary of the organization since 1998.
 In the Executive Secretary role he reports to the CCTE officers and Board of Directors, with responsibility for annual membership, organization of semi-annual conferences, development and monitoring of the annual budget, communications, and support for committees and associated organizations.

 Alan also is the owner and publisher at Caddo Gap Press, a small educational publishing company in San Francisco that specializes in journals in the fields of teacher education, the social foundations of education, and multicultural education.
 The company publishes both Issues in Teacher Education and Teacher Education Quarterly under sponsorship of CCTE.